 It was out of NBC’s control, but Neil Ashton’s decision to leave journalism and become a public relations professional in January 2020 left a huge void in NBC’s presentation.
-Rather than replace Ashton, NBC has, like in the case of Bower and Clattenburg, filled the void with more “big six” studio talk and fluffy entertainment driven features.
+NBC did not replace Ashton, like in the case of Bower and Clattenburg.
+Rather, it filled the void with more “big six” studio talk and fluffy entertainment driven features.

-To have a complete studio production to wrap-around matches, you need someone who breaks the news or can speculate in an educated fashion about potential news.
+To have a complete studio production to wrap-around matches, you need someone who breaks the news.
+Or, someone who can make educated analysis and predictions going forward.

 Perhaps it is the influence of Sky, now owned by NBCUniversal parent Comcast, but NBC’s studio now seems obsessed with any scandalous story or ones involving large personalities.
-If a controversy erupts involving Jose Mourinho, Jurgen Klopp or Paul Pogba, viewers can expect NBC to devote much of its studio time to discussing this rather than the action on the pitch.
-While it has always been a part of any Premier League studio presentation to discuss controversies involving the biggest personalities in the division, NBC has very visibly increased emphasis on these topics in recent seasons.
+For example, let’s say a controversy develops involving Jose Mourinho, Jurgen Klopp or Paul Pogba.
+Expect NBC to devote significant studio time to discussing that rather than on-pitch action.
+Granted, any Premier League studio presentation discusses similar controversies.
+Yet, NBC visibly increased emphasis on these topics over recent seasons.